EricMFink/DataTrespass/Drafts/pca.md

 Employee protections under the NLRA apply to those engaged in salting,[^PCA24], whether overt or covert,[^PCA25] as long as they are "genuinely interested in seeking to establish an employment relationship with the employer."[^PCA26]

-MIGHT BE OK IF LIABILITY UNDER NCPPA & OTHER STATE LAWS IS LIMITED TO THOSE WHO OBTAIN EMPLOYMENT FOR THE SOLE PURPOSE OF CAUSING INJURY, OR WITH NO BONA FIDE INTEREST IN THE JOB ITSELF.
+MIGHT BE OK IF LIABILITY UNDER NCPPA & OTHER STATE LAWS IS LIMITED TO THOSE WHO OBTAIN EMPLOYMENT FOR THE SOLE PURPOSE OF CAUSING INJURY, OR WITH NO Bona Fide INTEREST IN THE JOB ITSELF.
 NOTE AMBIGUITY IN LANGUAGE OF NCPPA.[^PCA27] But, as written, "employment fraud" provisions in these statutes at least plausibly cover those with mixed motives, who would be regarded as statutory employees under the NLRA.
 This is particularly true of the NCPPA, which explicitly identifies those subject to liability as "employees" and further predicates their liability on the use of recordings or other information "to breach the person's duty of loyalty to the employer."

 ### Communication with Co-Workers & Public